geanders/hurricaneexposure/README.md

 As with the continuous maps of rain exposure, the number of days included to calculate cumulative rain can be adjusted with the `days_included` option in `map_rain_exposure` (see the help file for `map_rain_exposure` for more details).

-You can use the `map_wind_exposure` function to map counties exposed to a certain winds during a storm.
+You can use the `map_wind_exposure` function to map counties exposed to a certain wind speed during a storm.
 For example, to identify all counties exposed to sustained winds of 20 m / s or higher during Hurricane Katrina, you can run:

 ``` r
 map_wind_exposure(storm = "Katrina-2005", wind_limit = 20)